Introducing ProtoPie

 6. To restart or exit the prototype, double-tap the smartwatch screen.

-You can use any major browser for this.
+To view a prototype on a browser, it is recommended to use a Chromium browser for optimal performance.
 There are two ways to open a prototype on a desktop web browser from ProtoPie Connect.

 • On the same machine where ProtoPie Connect is running